 Works well on remote locations (SSH, Windows WSL, Docker containers)

 VSCode has a great extension that helps you connect to a remote environment.
 If you’re a fan of Windows’ Subsystem for Linux, you’re in luck: you use the native Windows VSCode program and work inside WSL.
 This offers a full-fledged Linux experience without leaving Windows.
 That’s right.
 You can run Linux on Windows.
+This extension can also connect to a Docker container.

 Backed by Microsoft and many others